-- (b) Who may claim.
-The privilege under this Rule may be claimed by an appropriate representative of the public entity government to which the information was furnished. - (c) Exceptions: (1) Voluntary disclosure; informer a witness.
-No privilege exists under this rule There is no privilege under this rule if the identity of the informer or his the informer's interest in the subject matter of his the informer's communication has been disclosed by a holder of the privilege or by the informer's own action to those who would have cause to resent the communication by a holder of the privilege or by the informer's own action, or if the informer appears as a witness for the government. - (d) Procedures.
+- 5 (b) Who may claim.
+The privilege may be claimed by an appropriate representative of the public entity to which the information was furnished. - (c) Exceptions:.
+(1) Voluntary disclosure; informer a witness.
+No privilege

+8 exists under this rule There is no privilege under this rule if the identity of the

+9 informer or his the informer's interest in the subject matter of his the informer's

+10 communication has been disclosed by a holder of the privilege or by the informer's

+11 own action to those who would have cause to resent the communication by a holder

+12 of the privilege or by the informer's own action, or if the informer appears as a - (d) Procedures.
 (2) Testimony on relevant issue.
-If it appears in the case that an informer may be able to give testimony relevant to any an issue in a criminal case, or to a fair determination of a material issue on the merits in a civil case to which a public entity is a party, and the informed public entity invokes the privilege, the court shall give the public entity an opportunity to show in camera in chambers with all of the parties present facts relevant to determining whether the informer can, in fact, supply that the testimony.
-The showing will ordinarily will be in the form of affidavits by affidavit, but the court may direct that testimony be taken if it finds that the matter cannot be resolved satisfactorily upon affidavit.
-If the court finds there is a reasonable probability that the informer can give the testimony, and the public
+If it appears in the case that an informer may be able to give testimony relevant to any an issue in a criminal case, or to a fair determination of a material issue on the merits in a civil case to which a public entity is a party, and the informed public entity invokes the privilege, the court shall give the public entity an opportunity to show in camera facts relevant to determining whether the informer can, in fact, supply that the testimony.
+The showing will ordinarily will be in the form of by affidavits, but the court may direct